Online Courses − What To Expect

 Zoom recommends a minimum bandwidth of 1.5 Mbps/1.5 Mbps (up or down).
 Go here to see if your internet connection makes the cut, or read more about Zoom’s system requirements.

-Will accommodations be available for virtual courses?
+Are accommodations available for professional development courses?